 Knowing this will help you better determine how to help customers move through your pipeline with less friction.

-One mistake B2B companies make when analyzing their customer journey is focusing too much on what’s happening internally and not enough on the customer’s perspective.
+One mistake B2B companies make when analyzing their customer journey mapping in RevOps is focusing too much on what’s happening internally and not enough on the customer’s perspective.
 Looking at your pipeline in terms of handoffs and internal processes won’t give you the insight you need to identify the gaps that will have the most impact on your revenue.

 While there is always a place for reflecting on the experience of your revenue team, the gaps being felt by your customers throughout their journey should always be the priority.
+This is where revenue operations customer journey mapping can play a pivotal role in aligning your team for better results.

 Do you know what kind of experience your customer is having before their first engagement with you?
 How about after your direct interaction with them ends?

 The problem with these kinds of internal silos is that they translate into friction throughout the buyer journey.
+Customer experience journey mapping tools can help you break down these silos and understand the full spectrum of your customer’s experience.

 Account Amnesia, as one of our customers calls it, is when your buyer feels as though they’ve been “forgotten” due to clunky handoffs between go-to-market functions.